liam-0/Data-Provenance-Auditing-of-Fine-Tuned-Large-Language-Models-with-a-Text-Preserving-Technique/robustness/toPdf/readme.md

-Test with pdf conversion, extraction of characters is done through python extraction.

-Takeaway: export/print preservation depends on font.
-2 or 4 preservation with the 2 tested.

-Edition is a failure, except with draw where "\uFE00\uFE0F\u034F" are preserved.

-Generating the pdf directly is pretty good, only     "\u061C\u2066\u2069" is lost
+# PDF Conversion and Character Extraction Experiments

+This directory contains experiments evaluating the preservation of invisible Unicode characters under PDF conversion workflows.
+Character extraction is performed exclusively through Python-based PDF parsing.

+## Key Takeaways

+- Preservation during export or print operations strongly depends on the font used.
+- Across the two tested fonts, only 2 to 4 characters are preserved.
+- Editing PDF files generally fails to preserve invisible characters, except when using drawing tools, where the sequence "\uFE00\uFE0F\u034F" is preserved.
+- Direct PDF generation via Python performs well overall; only the characters "\u061C\u2066\u2069" are consistently lost.

-## Txt files
+## Text Files

-invisible_text.txt, the one generated previously invisible_text_font.odt, same but in Deja Vu Sans
+- `invisible_text.txt`
+  The previously generated invisible-character text.

+- `invisible_text_font.odt`
+  Same content rendered using the DejaVu Sans font.

-## Python scripts
+## Python Scripts

 ### extract_inv

-Extract text from pdf, test for invisible characters (name are hardcoded)
+Extracts text from PDF files and checks for the presence of invisible Unicode characters.
+The list of tested characters is hardcoded.

 ### test_pdf

-Create the invisible text in txt and as pdf
+Generates the invisible-character text both as a plain text file and as a PDF.

-### test_creat_pdf
+### test_create_pdf

-Create pdf with a "good" font
+Generates PDF files using a font known to preserve invisible characters more reliably.

-## PDF files
+## PDF Files

 ### Invisible text

+Created directly via Python (`test_pdf`) using the Helvetica font.
-Created from python directly (test_pdf) with helvetica Only U+200C and U+200D are preserved
+Only U+200C and U+200D are preserved.

 ### Invisible chars

-Created from python (test_create_pdf) with another font
+Created via Python (`test_create_pdf`) using an alternative font.

-- 13 : all characters, preserve all but "\u061C\u2066\u2069"  that appear in pdf furthermore
+- **Set 13**: all characters included; all are preserved except "\u061C\u2066\u2069", which appear visibly in the PDF.
-- 10 : without "\u061C\u2066\u2069", preserve all, fully invisible

-## invisible LO-Export.pdf
+- **Set 10**: excludes "\u061C\u2066\u2069"; all characters are preserved and remain fully invisible.

+### invisible_LO-export.pdf

-Created by exporting Invisible Text to pdf using libreoffice.
+Created by exporting *Invisible text* to PDF using LibreOffice.
-Only U+200C and U+200D are preserved
+Only U+200C and U+200D are preserved.

-## invisible_text_font_exportLO
+### invisible_text_font_exportLO.pdf

-Created by exporting Invisible text font to pdf using libreoffice
+Created by exporting *Invisible text font* to PDF using LibreOffice.

-## invisible LO-print.pdf
+### invisible_LO-print.pdf

-Created by printing invisible text in a document using libreoffice.
+Created by printing *Invisible text* from LibreOffice.
-Only U+200C and U+200D are preserved
+Only U+200C and U+200D are preserved.

-## invisible text edited inkscape/LO draw

-invisible text pdf edited with inkscape and LO draw
+### invisible_text_edited_inkscape_LO_draw.pdf

+PDF edited using Inkscape and LibreOffice Draw.

 ## pdf2txt

-Contains output from copy/paste of invisible char 10 from various pdf viewer
+Contains text obtained via manual copy–paste from various PDF viewers, using *Invisible chars (Set 10)* as input.